conan-io/docs/integrations/android_studio.rst

  |wizard1|

-3. Select your API level and target, the arch and api level have to match with the standalone toolchain created in step 1.
+3. Select your API level and target.
+The arch and api level have to match with the standalone toolchain created in step 1.